How to Build Your Own Email Marketing Funnel (in Under 3 Hrs)

 • Nudging them to make a purchase decision.

-A simple email sales funnel might look like this:
+A simple email marketing funnel might look like this:

 With email marketing automation tools like ActiveCampaign, you can even tag contacts based on actions they take (or don’t take) on your website.
 Like for example, based on which type of lead magnet they opt in to.